everestps/resources/README.md

 ## IRC
-There is a #summitcs channel on freenode where Alex and Mr Hesby hang out to answer questions Here is the link to [webchat](https://kiwiirc.com/client/irc.freenode.com/?nick=Summit|?#summitcs)
+There is a #summitcs channel on freenode where Alex and Mr Hesby hang out to answer questions Here is the link to [webchat](https://kiwiirc.com/client/irc.freenode.com/?nick=Summit|?#summitcs) If you have finished registering with freenode you can get a custom url `https://kiwiirc.com/client/irc.freenode.com/?nick=Summit|?#summitcs` and replace Summit| with your nick and then check the "I have a password" box and enter the password you used to register with freenode

 ## Blogs
 Here is a list of great blogs for finding resources